The Brauer loop scheme and orbital varieties: The orbital varieties of M2=0

 \end{proof}

-When looking for the $B$-orbits covered in this poset by a given $B$-orbit $B\cdot \pi_<$, one must be careful to consider {\em all\/} the ways to draw the chord diagram of $\pi$, as different drawings may make different pairs of chords adjacent.
+When looking for the $B_N$-orbits covered in this poset by a given $B_N$-orbit $B_N\cdot \pi_<$, one must be careful to consider {\em all\/} the ways to draw the chord diagram of $\pi$, as different drawings may make different pairs of chords adjacent.
 An example is in Figure \ref{fig:multdraw}.

-\begin{proof}[Proof of Theorem~\ref{thm:orbdim}] Let $d_\pi$ denote the statistic in Theorem \ref{thm:orbdim}; we wish to prove $d_\pi = \dim B\cdot \pi_<$.
-One can do this (as in \cite{M1}) by computing the commutant in $B$ of $\pi_<$, but we will find it instructive to use Proposition~\ref{prop:moves}.
+\begin{proof}[Proof of Theorem~\ref{thm:orbdim}] Let $d_\pi$ denote the statistic in Theorem \ref{thm:orbdim}; we wish to prove $d_\pi = \dim B_N\cdot \pi_<$.
+One can do this (as in \cite{M1}) by computing the commutant in $B_N$ of $\pi_<$, but we find it instructive to use Proposition~\ref{prop:moves}.

 First we prove that for each of the moves in Proposition~\ref{prop:moves}, $d_\pi = d_\rho + 1$.
-For the first two constructions it is essentially obvious -- the number of arches and curves don't change, and exactly one crossing is created.
+For the first two constructions it is essentially obvious -- the number of arches and curves do not change, and exactly one crossing is created.

 For the third move, let $a$ be the number of arches, $N-2a$ the number of half-lines, and $c$ the number of crossings, so $d_\pi = a(N-a) - c$.
 When we break the arch, we lose $N-2a$ crossings of it by half-lines, so $d_\rho = (a-1)(N-(a-1)) - (c-(N-2a)) = d_\pi - 1$ as desired.